Derived induction and restriction theory: Introduction

 In general, there are strong restrictions on elements in the image of the restriction homomorphism: for example, an element $\{W_H\}\in \prod_{H\in \cC} R(H)$ can only be in the image of $\Res^G_{\cC}$ if \begin{enumerate} \item for every pair of subgroups $H_1, H_2\in \cC$ such that $H_1\leq H_2$, $\Res_{H_1}^{H_2}W_{H_2}=W_{H_1}$ and \item for every pair of subgroups $H_1, H_2\in \cC$ and $g \in G$ such that $gH_1g^{-1}=H_2$, $W_{H_2}$ is the image of $W_{H_1}$ under the isomorphism $R(H_1)\xrightarrow{\sim} R(H_2)$ induced by conjugating $H_1$ by $g$. \end{enumerate}

-As a result, one expands $\cC$ to a \emph{family} $\sF$ of subgroups, that is, a nonempty collection of subgroups closed under subconjugation.
-Then one can consider the subset of the product $\prod_{H\in \sF} R(H)$ consisting of those elements which satisfy conditions \eqref{it:res-compat} and \eqref{it:conj-compat}.
+In this paper, we consider only the case where $\cC = \sF$ is a \emph{family} of subgroups, that is, a nonempty collection of subgroups closed under subconjugation.\footnote{There is also a rich literature in the more general case where $\cC$ is only closed under conjugation; see subsection~\ref{relatedwork} for some references.} Then one can consider the subset of the product $\prod_{H\in \sF} R(H)$ consisting of those elements which satisfy conditions \eqref{it:res-compat} and \eqref{it:conj-compat}.
 This subset can be identified with a certain limit, $\lim_{\sOGF^\op} R(H)$, indexed over a subcategory $\sOGF$ of the orbit category of $G$, and the restriction map naturally lifts to this limit.

 We can apply a dual construction for the induction homomorphism to obtain maps which factor through the induction and restriction maps above:

 If $\sF$ is a family of subgroups which contains the Brauer elementary subgroups, then both $\Ind_{\sF}^G$ and $\Res_{\sF}^G$ are isomorphisms.\footnote{In fact, these maps are isomorphisms if and only if $\sF$ contains the Brauer elementary subgroups \cite[\S 11.3, Thm.~23]{Ser77}.} If instead we set $\sF$ to be the generally smaller family of cyclic subgroups, these maps are isomorphisms after inverting the order of $G$.
 We can regard these two results as forms of the induction/restriction theorems of Brauer and Artin respectively \cite[Chaps.~9-10]{Ser77}.